rust-lang/rust/Readme.md

 ## Usage

-`$cg_clif_dir` is the directory you cloned this repo into in the following instruction.
+`$cg_clif_dir` is the directory you cloned this repo into in the following instructions.

 ### Cargo